YerbaPage/MGDebugger/README.md

 Before running MGDebugger, ensure your environment meets the following requirements:

 - **Python**: Version 3.8 or later.
-- **vllm**: Required for model loading and inference.
+- **vllm**: Version 0.6.0 or later.
+Required for model loading and inference.
 You can follow the [official vllm installation guide](https://github.com/vllm-project/vllm) to set it up.
 - **Additional dependencies**: Install all necessary Python packages using the following command:

     ```bash